Most Iconic Fashion Movies to Watch in 2023 on Netflix, Amazon Prime, & Beyond!

 This documentary follows Valentino during the last two years of his time as a designer, accompanied by Giancarlo Giammetti, his patient partner in both business and life.

-As Valentino gets ready to conclude his fashion career, he worries about ‘corporate intentions’ to buy his clothing line.
+As Valentino prepares to conclude his fashion career, he worries about ‘corporate intentions’ to buy his clothing line.

 Prêt-à-Porter (Ready To Wear)

-Co-written, directed, and produced by Robert Altman, the movie was shot on location, during Paris Fashion Week to capture the essence of 90s fashion.
+Co-written, directed, and produced by Robert Altman, the movie was shot on location during Paris Fashion Week to capture the essence of fashion in the 90s.

 Olivier leaves behind a wife, a mistress, and a mysterious Russian companion who has fled the scene.

 As the death is being investigated, three rival magazine editors vie for the exclusive services of a trendy photographer while two journalists begin a hotel room tryst.